 A critical feature to maintaining these soil resource areas is in protecting them with the required tree protection fencing and other materials as specified in Section 51A-10.136.
 The ordinance has been amended to increase the standards for more rigid and structured chain link fencing to be applied in certain circumstances around trees.
-Fence where it is needed around existing trees, and apply other best management practices for soil management on the construction site.
+Fence where it is needed around existing trees to the drip line or critical root zone, whichever is farthest from the tree stem, and apply other best management practices for soil management on the construction site.

 There are multiple resources to assist with this practice.
 I encourage you to look to how you can best use this tool to help guide the construction practices to help protect the existing trees on the work site while also creating the best conditions for the future trees to be planted.

 The following links are extremely helpful in understanding the soil dynamics on a work site.

 Protecting Urban Soil Quality